Hartley, Marsden, 1877-1943

 Call Number: YCAL MSS 692

-Overview: The Arnold Ronnebeck papers contain correspondence, manuscripts, artwork, photographs, and printed and other materials documenting the life and career of the Prussian-born artist.
+Abstract: The Arnold Ronnebeck papers contain correspondence, manuscripts, artwork, photographs, and printed and other materials documenting the life and career of the Prussian-born artist.
 Correspondence in the collection includes letters from other artists, family, and organizations, and includes letters from well-known modernist-era artists, such as George Grosz, Marsden Hartley, Wassily Kandinsky, Georgia O'Keeffe, and Alfred Stieglitz.
-Manuscripts include notebooks, journals Ronnebeck kept while in...
+Manuscripts include notebooks, journals Ronnebeck kept while...

 Dates: 1896-1952, bulk 1910-1947